 Double-stud walls insulated with cellulose or low-density spray foam can have R-values of 40 or higher.
 However, double-stud walls have a higher risk of interior-sourced condensation moisture damage when compared with high-R approaches using exterior insulating sheathing.
 Moisture conditions in double-stud walls were monitored in Zone 5A (Massachusetts); three double-stud assemblies were compared.

 Apartment Compartmentalization With an Aerosol-Based Sealing Process

-Air sealing of building enclosures is a difficult and time-consuming process.
+Air-sealing of building enclosures is a difficult and time-consuming process.
 Current methods in new construction require laborers to physically locate small and sometimes large holes in multiple assemblies and then manually seal each of them.
 The innovation demonstrated under this research study was the automated air sealing and compartmentalization of buildings through the use of an aerosolized sealant, developed by the Western Cooling Efficiency Center at University of California Davis.
-CARB sought to demonstrate this new technology application in a multifamily building in Queens, NY.
+CARB sought to demonstrate this new technology application in a multifamily building in Queens, New York.
 The effectiveness of the sealing process was evaluated by three methods: air leakage testing of overall apartment before and after sealing, point-source testing of individual leaks, and pressure measurements in the walls of the target apartment during sealing.

-Additional reports and case studies published recently are:
+Additional reports and case studies published recently:

 - Technology Solutions Case Study: Overcoming Comfort Issues Due to Reduced Flow Room Air Mixing

 - Field Testing of Compartmentalization Methods Multifamily Construction